-Trial Title Developmental Outcome of Long-term Feed Supplementation in Neonates - The DOLFIN randomised controlled trial Internal ref. no. (or short title) NuTH REF: 9707 Trial registration ISRCTN: 62323236 Sponsor The Newcastle upon Tyne Hospitals NHS Foundation Trust Funder NIHR HTA programme - NIHR 130925 Clinical Phase Phase III Trial Design Multicentre, blinded, stratified, randomised placebo-controlled trial with an internal pilot and alongside economic evaluation.
+Trial Title Developmental Outcome of Long-term Feed Supplementation in Neonates - The DOLFIN randomised controlled trial Internal ref. no. (or short title) NuTH REF: 9707 Trial registration ISRCTN: 62323236 Sponsor The Newcastle upon Tyne Hospitals NHS Foundation Trust Funder NIHR HTA programme - NIHR 130925 Clinical Phase Phase III Trial Design Multicentre, blinded, stratified, randomised controlled trial (with an internal pilot and alongside economic evaluation).
 Strata are defined as (1) infants born < 28 weeks of gestation and (2) infants born at ≥ 35 weeks of gestation receiving therapeutic hypothermia for Hypoxic Ischaemic Encephalopathy (HIE) Trial Participants Stratum 1.
 Infants born less than 28 weeks of gestation (preterm stratum) Stratum 2.
-Infants born at 35 weeks of gestation or more receiv therapeutic hypothermia for HIE (HIE stratum) Infants will be recruited from approximately 40 UK NHS Neonatal Units.
+Infants born at 35 weeks of gestation or more receiving therapeutic hypothermia for HIE (HIE stratum) Infants will be recruited from approximately 40 UK NHS Neonatal Units.
 Sample Size 1,010 infants; 538 infants for the preterm stratum, and 472 infants for the HIE stratum.
 Both strata are powered to detect a 6 point difference between the two arms on the PARCA-R non-verbal cognitive scale standardised score, with 90% power and a 2-sided 5% significance, assuming a population mean score of 88 and standard deviation of 19.
 An inflation factor of 14% is applied to the preterm stratum to allow for clustering within multiple births.
 Prevalence of multiple births in the HIE stratum is expected to be negligible.
-Planned Trial Period Trial duration: 69 months Duration of participant involvement: Intervention phase: to 12 months post Estimated Date of Delivery (EDD). • Follow up phase: to 24 months post EDD.
-Planned Recruitment period Approximately 27 months Aims: Primary: To evaluate whether nutritional supplementation with a nutrient blend containing long-chain polyunsaturated fatty acids (LCPUFAs), choline, uridine-5'-Monophosphate (UMP), and cytidine-5'- monophosphate (CMP) plus usual care from birth to 12 months post EDD improves cognitive development at 24 months post EDD, compared to infants receiving a matched control supplement plus usual care (comparator), for (1) infants born <28 weeks of gestation (who can be consented up to 3 months post
+Planned Trial Period Trial duration: 69 months Duration of participant involvement: Intervention phase: to 12 months post Estimated Date of Delivery (EDD).
+Follow up phase: to 24 months post EDD.
+Planned Recruitment period Approximately 27 months Aims: Primary: To evaluate whether nutritional supplementation with a nutrient blend containing long-chain polyunsaturated fatty acids (LCPUFAs), choline, uridine-5'-Monophosphate (UMP), and cytidine-5'- monophosphate (CMP) plus usual care from birth to 12 months post EDD improves cognitive development at 24 months post EDD, compared to infants receiving a matched control supplement plus usual care (comparator), for (1) infants born <28 weeks of gestation (and up to 3 months post EDD) and (2) infants born at \geq 35 weeks of gestation receiving therapeutic hypothermia for HIE (and up to EDD plus 28 days).